Owner of Ben and Jerry's: We'll ensure every worker in our supply chain gets a living wage

 The commitment forms part of the company’s sustainability goals, which include plans to ditch fossil fuels in its laundry and cleaning brands and make all 70,000 of its products biodegradable over the next decade.

-Countries in Africa and South America, and others which supply Unilever with key commodities, such as India, Malaysia and Indonesia, will be prioritized.
+Countries in Africa and South America, and others that supply Unilever with key commodities, such as India, Malaysia and Indonesia, will be prioritized.

 Martha and Richard Anker, partners in the Global Living Wage Coalition and creators of the Anker Methodology for estimating a living wage, said that Unilever’s commitment is a “very positive step” by a leading company that could set an example to other firms.